 The children undertake a broad and balanced programme that takes account of abilities, aptitudes and physical, emotional and intellectual development.
-Through Science the children learn a range of skills, concepts, attitudes and methods of working.
+This is achieved by following the White Rose science scheme of work.
+Through science lessons the children learn a range of skills, concepts, attitudes and methods of working.